 Mediastinal masses are divided into those that occur in the anterior, middle, and posterior mediastinum.
-The anterior mediastinum extends from the sternum to the pericardium and brachiocephalic vessels posteriorly.
+The anterior mediastinum extends from the sternum to the pericardium in the inferior region and from the sternum to the brachiocephalic vessels in the superior region.
 The middle mediastinum lies between the anterior and posterior mediastinum.
 The posterior mediastinum is bounded by the pericardium and trachea anteriorly and the vertebral column posteriorly.

 In adults, the most common causes vary by location:

 Symptoms and signs also depend on location.
 Large anterior mediastinal masses may cause dyspnea when patients are lying supine.
-Lesions in the middle mediastinum may compress blood vessels or airways, causing the superior vena cava syndrome or airway obstruction.
+Lesions in the middle mediastinum may compress blood vessels or airways, causing the superior vena cava syndrome Regional spread Lung carcinoma is the leading cause of cancer-related death worldwide.
+About 85% of cases are related to cigarette smoking.
+Symptoms can include cough, chest discomfort or pain, weight loss... read more or airway obstruction.
 Lesions in the posterior mediastinum may encroach on the esophagus, causing dysphagia or odynophagia.

 Mediastinal masses are most often incidentally discovered on chest x-ray or other imaging tests during an examination for chest symptoms.
 Additional diagnostic testing, usually imaging and biopsy, is indicated to determine etiology.